 Leather & Wool

-Tack is the pieces that you put on a horse in order to ride- saddle, bridle, saddle pad, etc. Leather and wool are most commonly used, and as such, is very much a part of western decor.
+"Tack" is a horse term referring to the pieces that you put on a horse in order to ride- saddle, bridle, saddle pad, etc. Leather and wool are by far the most commonly used materials, and as such, is very much a part of western decor.
 Maybe a big, old western saddle sitting in your sitting room might be a bit much, but there's many ways to gently infuse these ideas into a room.
 Leather, as a seating option, is pricey but incredibly durable.
 If you're going to spend the money somewhere, this would be a good place to do so.
 King Ranch has some amazing seating options, if you're looking for new, like this loveseat, or this incredible sofa.
 Another option is to shop your local antique store or consignment store.
 Leather often gets better with age, more supple and comfortable, provided it's well taken care of, so these second-hand options can be the best of both worlds- a perfectly primed seat at a fraction of the cost!
 If you don't have the money for a large leather piece, there's lower-cost methods for adding leather to your room- a few leather-bound books you picked up at the swap shop or some old luggage that your grandparents were fixin to throw out.
 Add a wool blanket to your sofa, in a traditional western pattern, or a wool accent rug or two, and you've got the perfect staples for a western-inspired room.
-King Ranch even has some adorable rug coasters for your table tops- check them out here!
+King Ranch even has some adorable rug coasters for your table tops!

 Iron & Wood